 But choosing a healthier diet and one that's gluten-free is something you can do right now.

-And be sure you're signed up for email updates so you get the weekly emails from me and we can be on this gluten-free lifestyle together!
+And be sure you're signed up for email updates so you get the weekly emails from me.

-At the time of writing this, the "prevention" part of gluten intolerance is focused around preventing the symptoms.
+At the time of writing, the "prevention" part of gluten intolerance is focused around preventing the symptoms of gluten intolerance.

 Which really goes hand-in-hand with the treatment: stopping the effects of eating gluten before they even start.